architech-boards/Rialto/source/JenInst.rst

  .. image:: _jn_images/flash_update_3.jpg

-**Now Jennic Eclipse setup is complete and the suite is ready for work with JenNode Project!**
+**Now Jennic Eclipse setup is complete and the suite is ready for work with Rialto Project!**

 |
 |